Declaraciones sobre esclavitud moderna y transparencia en la cadena de suministro

 BURBERRY MIGRANT WORKER POLICY

-This is specifically intended to protect workers who may be potentially vulnerable to exploitation in the course of international migration.
-The Policy contains requirements in relation to, but not limited to, the withholding of passports and similar documents and the levying of recruitment fees.
+This is specifically intended to protect workers who may be vulnerable to exploitation in the course of international migration.
+The Policy contains requirements including, but not limited to, the prohibition of withholding passports and similar documents and the levying of recruitment fees.

-The full Migrant Worker Policy is available here: Burberry Migrant Worker Standards
+The full Migrant Worker Policy is available here: Burberry Migrant Worker Policy

 BURBERRY HUMAN RIGHTS POLICY